Vandals & Weather (2009)

 So what did I do?
 Well first I took the pieces to the trash, bundled the lights, and tossed the whole mess in the garage.
 I took down ALL of the inflatables to keep them from getting killed in the “I can’t believe that we don’t live in the Alps with all of the G-damn wind”.
 I am actually shedding tears at this point, and I’m not afraid to admit it.
 So much work for 12 months and then this.
 So I take off to the airport to get Kierstin.

 When I get back I rerun some extra red lights where the gazebo used to stand- to keep kids from running into the yard, because so help me God I’m going to kill someone AND their parents if that happens tonight.
+I need to catch a vandal or two!
 Then I get 1 of the 3 sets of Lawn lights on the right side working (left side still works) and test it all- everything comes on.
 I enable the show and eat dinner.

-After dinner I walk outside to see how things look.
-A lady approaches with her dog (who is snarling and snapping at me for some reason).
-She points to the corner where my precious 12 footer used to stand.
-“That thing didn’t look like it was snowing.
-I’m glad you took it down” to which I respond in a very non-Christmasy way about where she can stuff the snowglob and she quickly shuffles along with her snarling rabid dog.
+After dinner, I step outside to check the display.
+A woman walks by with her snarling dog and points to the empty corner where my 12-foot globe used to be.
+“That thing didn’t even look like it was snowing.
+I’m glad it’s gone.”
+I politely tell her where she can stuff her opinion, and she scurries off with her gremlin-on-a-leash.